dfinity/motoko/design/IDL.md

 ```
 An id value must be smaller than 2^32 and no id may occur twice in the same record type.

+The role of a record controls how it can be modified in future upgrades.
+In particular, an `out` record can have fields added, while an `in` record can have optional fields removed (see the discussion of upgrading below).
+When omitted, the role is `inout`, which is the most flexible choice because it can still be refined to either of the other roles in an upgrade.

 ##### Shorthand: Symbolic Field Ids